chengyi11/BD-YOLO/README.md

-# BD-YOLO
-bridge detection
-Code and dataset are in master branch.
+# bridge detection Code and dataset are in master branch.